lucisaldanha/facerecognitionapp/README.md

 ### `Objective`

-Create a responsive webpage that users can:
+Create a Responsive Webpage that users can:

+- Register
 - Sign In
-- Input an image
+- Input an image on a input box
-- Check if the input image has a face, which will have a box over it
+- Check if the input image has a face using an Machine Learning API, which output will be used to draw a box on top of image's face
+- Record number of image entries a user has
 - Sign Out

 ### `State we are at`

-So far: the API is working, able to recognize faces over an image in our website.
-However, our website gives a bounding box over the image, on top of one face.
+Website is deployed.
+Database and server are working properly.

 All buttons and links are working properly, directing the user to Sign In, Register, and Home.

+Face image recognizes one(1) face over an image.
+If there is more faces on image, only recognizes one.

 ### `Past steps`